MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 ## <a name="agreements"></a>Agreements

 An agreement is used to provide subscription service to sell to Customers.
 Once the user is given to choose the payment method on the merchant's signup flow, an additional "*Pay with MobilePay*" button should be shown for the user to be able to click on.
 When user clicks on this button, merchant's back-end system must call the `POST /api/providers/{providerId}/agreements` endpoint in order to create a *Pending* Subscription **Agreement**, which can only be activated by the MobilePay user through the app.
 The agreement is a prerequisite in order to send Subscription payments.
+After agreement confirmation, user is redirected to merchant success page.
+If user did not manage to confirm agreement, the customer sees a timeout screen if they are on dual device.
+If they are on app, nothing is displayed.

 #### <a name="requests"></a>Create agreement request
 ```json